 A guide on how to call Portugal, Portugal’s country code and how to connect to telephone and mobile providers in Portugal.

-In the digital age it’s much easier to find cheap calls to Portugal and keep in touch with family abroad, and while Portugal isn’t ahead of the curve in terms of its communication network, it’s as well serviced as most European countries, especially in its major towns and cities.
+In the digital age, it’s much easier to find cheap calls to Portugal and keep in touch with family abroad.
+While Portugal isn’t ahead of the curve in terms of its communication network, it’s as well serviced as most European countries.

-Despite this, setting up your phone, internet and television connections can be frustrating, as you’ll need a working phone line and might have to pay to get it reconnected, and if you want to watch any English-speaking television programmes then satellite TV remains a wise investment.
-In this guide, you can find out how the basics on how to get everything set up when you first move to Portugal.
+Despite this, setting up your phone, Internet, and television connections can be frustrating; you’ll need a working phone line and might have to pay to get it reconnected.
+If you want to watch any English-speaking television programs then satellite TV remains a wise investment.
+In this guide, you can find out how the basics of how to get everything set up when you first move to Portugal.

 Portugal country codes

 Portugal’s country code is 351.
-For Portugal dialling codes, numbers beginning with 607 or 707 are charged a premium rate.
+For Portugal dialing codes, numbers beginning with 607 or 707 cost a premium rate.

-Directory enquiries are available through the yellow and white pages website and Portugal’s calling code for emergency services is 112 or 115 (also possible for messaging and from mobile phones without SIM cards).
+Directory inquiries are available through the yellow and white pages website.
+Portugal’s calling code for emergency services is 112 or 115 (also possible for messaging and from mobile phones without SIM cards).